step-/yad-lib/usr/share/doc/yad-lib/index.md

 size, typically by placing it in the center of the screen with large-enough width and height.
 This solution is problematic on at least two accounts.
-First, setting the width and height becomes guess-work for applications that can be localized because the programmer doesn't know in advance how much space will translated strings take.
+First, setting the width and height becomes guess-work for applications that can be localized because the programmer does not know in advance how much space will translated strings take.
 Second, if several instances of the same application need to run concurrently, their windows will cover each other in the center of the screen.